nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

 }
 ```

-The first part of the config file (the process block) tells Nextflow to run all the processes (steps) of your pipeline on Google Batch and to use the rnaseq-nf docker image hosted on DockerHub (default) under the nextflow namespace for all processes.
-Also, depending on any errors you may run into, the maximum number of retries for a failed process.
+The first part of the config file (the `process` scope) tells Nextflow to run all the processes (steps) of your pipeline on Google Batch and to use the `nextflow/rnaseq-nf` Docker image hosted on DockerHub (default) for all processes.
+Also, the error strategy will automatically retry any failed tasks with exit code 14, which is the exit code for spot instances that were reclaimed.

 The second part of the config file is specific to Google Cloud.
 You need to provide the project-id (don't provide the project name, it won't work!!!), and a Google Cloud location (leave it as above if you're not sure of what to put).
 In this case, In the example above, spot instances are also requested (more info about spot instances [here](https://www.nextflow.io/docs/latest/google.html#spot-instances)), which are cheaper instances that, as a drawback, can be reclaimed at any time if resources are needed by the cloud provider.
 Based on what we have seen so far, the `nextflow.config` file should contain rnaseq-nxf as the project id.